 NHS Covid App not working?
 Solution

-The NHS Covid App has been an incredibly important app over the last year and as such it’s obviously had a lot of work and time put into it to keep it as stable as possible.
-For the most part there should never be issues server side with this effecting large amounts of people and if there are I’m sure they’ll soon appear on every news site and newspaper in the land…
+The NHS Covid App has been an incredibly important app over the last few years.
+For the most part, there should never be issues server side with this effecting large amounts of people.

 The main thing that will cause issues with the NHS Covid app is your internet connection.
 This will be shown by a connecting icon either on the app’s loading screen or an error message will appear at the top of the screen with “Network connectivity limited or unavailable.”